On some negative motivic homology groups: With -coefficients

 We shall prove the lemma for a fixed $d=d_0$ by induction on $\dim X.$ In doing so, we may suppose that the lemma is true for $d\leq d_0-1$ (by induction on $d$).
-Suppose the lemma is true for schemes of dimension $\leq n-1,$ and let $X$ be a scheme of dimension $n.$ Let $X_{sm}$ denote the smooth locus of $X.$ There is a localization sequence~\cite[Proposition 5.5.5]{Kelly}
+Suppose that the lemma is true for schemes of dimension $\leq n-1,$ and let $X$ be a scheme of dimension $n.$ There is a localization sequence~\cite[Proposition 5.5.5]{Kelly}